LordScree/cthulhu-dice/README.md

  1. A Clue (Rc).
 It's not an Elder Sign, but at least it's not a TENTACLE!
 The player must re-roll this die if they choose to Continue to another round.
  1. TENTACLES (Rt)!
 Tentacles bad.
 If they player ever has 3 or more, they score 0 this round.

+The distribution of Re, Rc and Rt for each of the types of dice are, initially:
+ - Tl: Re: 3; Rc: 2; Rt: 1
+ - Tm: Re: 2; Rc: 2; Rt: 2
+ - Tt: Re: 1; Rc: 2; Rt: 3

 The player rolls their H dice and acts accordingly:
  - Any Elder Signs they get are added to a pool of Elder Signs (Pe).
  - Any TENTACLES they get are added to a pool of TENTACLES (Pt).
 If the player ever gets 3 (or more) TENTACLES, they are Downed.
 They score nothing this round and cannot Continue to another round.